-The engine cooling system is covered in a seperate section.
+The engine cooling system is covered in a separate section.
 There is a Haynes manual for the Yamaha R1 but it only covers bikes up 2001.
 A new version is due out soon apparently that will go up to the 2003 model.

 The official part number for my engine is 5PW00 Y-2 and it is also marked as 998cc.
 Apparently, this identifies it as the 2003 year model.